-Overall, all the entire Common Core English Language Arts Standards for Grade 4: Reading Informational Text, Writing and Speaking & Listening are covered in this unit.
+Overall, all the entire Common Core English Language Arts Standards for Grade 4: Reading Informational Text, Writing and Speaking & Listening and most of the Language standards are covered in this unit.
 As you engage your students in learning, you can be confident that you are aligning your curriculum with the standards that are expected of all 4th graders across our nation.